Gloversville Continental Mills

 In April 2019, the mill was demolished due to its deteriorating condition and possible imminent collapse and contamination of the Pawcatuck River.

-Quantaspec Vaccum X-Ray Spectrograph machine.
+Quantaspec Vacuum X-Ray Spectrograph machine.

 Casting equipment and industrial residue.

-Either the window was removed or an intricate window piece was taken from here.
+Either the window was removed, or an intricate window piece was taken from here.

 The top floor of Stillmanville Mill